alienfast/gulp-pipeline/README.md

 # gulp-pipeline
-Meta gulp plugin recipes modularized as ES2015 classes.
+Gulp 4 recipes modularized as ES2015 classes.
 Fully configurable.
 Fully extensible.
 Full pipeline in a few lines of code.

 This **is not** just for rails, it's agnostic and works for anything (node, angular, etc).